jkaashoek/radar/DESIGN.md

 go back, I would likely use meteor instead of flask because meteor applications are single page, which would be cleaner for SocketIO.

-Overall, socketIO introduced a number of challenging errors, and often made it difficult to test, as multiple browsers would have to be open in order to chat with another user.
-But, socketIO makes the site real time, which was one of the major goals.
+Overall, SocketIO introduced a number of challenging errors, and often made it difficult to test, as multiple browsers would have to be open in order to chat with another user.
+SocketIO does, however, make the site real time, which was one of the major goals.

-There is still a lot that can be done with the site, such as functionality for chat groups, better styling, and better message support.
+There is still a lot that can be done with the site, such as functionality for chat groups, better styling, better message support, and uploading profile pictures.
 I would like to continue to work on this as it has the potential to be something that could actually be used in the real world.
 A security review of the code would also be necessary for a real deployment.